samus-io/tablab-steps/steps/8Oe8CW8WJGOTD8PT0GvAOnpQmyXveh5HFsd/en/README.md

-# Information disclosure through sensitive query strings in URL in Java Jakarta and React Router
+# Information disclosure via sensitive query strings in URL in Java Jakarta and React Router

 * This vulnerability is present when sensitive data such as usernames, passwords, session identifiers, tokens, or other potentially critical information is passed through the URL.